What if your engineering team could see a direct vision of the future?

 Not a “choosing the winning lottery numbers” vision of the future.

-Not a “time traveling version of yourself brings a sports almanac 60 years to the past to guide your betting until a meddling high schooler and a wild haired scientist in a Delorean show up to stop you” vision of the future.
+Not a “time traveling version of yourself brings a sports almanac 60 years to the past to guide you to wealth via gambling until a meddling high schooler and a wild haired scientist in a Delorean show up to stop you” vision of the future.

 But a vision of the future in which you know whether your team would meet their deadlines, and, if not, exactly when things are likely to begin careening off track.

 Who or what is the prophet of this future, capable of providing you with such great knowledge?
-If the title of this post wasn’t already a complete giveaway, the answer is this:
+If the title of this post isn't already a complete giveaway, the answer is this:

 Burndown charts are simplified visualizations of the many different moving pieces in your development process.
 They help you proactively identify issues with your workload, timeline planning, and productivity pipeline before you end up blowing a deadline.
 Or at least help you not blow the deadline too badly.

 A burndown chart is a visual aid for tracking how much work is left on a project compared to the amount of time left before the deadline.
 It’s commonly used in scrum management to track productivity and efficiency, and, unlike so many other things involved in project management and life in general, is not all that easy to bloat.
-It is, after all, mostly just a line graph.
+It is, after all, mostly just a line graph with some helpful colors added to it.

 Burndown charts are great project management tools because they have the power to predict if your team is going to meet their deadline days or even weeks before that deadline arrives.
 And charts won’t just tell you whether you’re going to hit the deadline or not; they’ll give you a pretty good idea of why, too.